-Shrimp Saganaki is a quick and easy Greek appetizer that is often served with crusty bread to scoop up the savory tomato sauce.
-For a gluten-free main course, serve on a bed of cooked zucchini noodles, rice, or quinoa instead.
+Shrimp Saganaki is a quick and easy Greek appetizer that is often served with crusty bread to scoop up the savoury tomato sauce.
+For a gluten-free main course, serve on a bed of cooked courgette (zucchini) noodles, rice, or quinoa instead.

 - 3 tbsp extra virgin olive oil

 - ¼ cup dry white wine